DivyanshiSrivastava/chromNN/README.md

 ### chromNN
-Here, we propose a bimodal neural network architecture to model induced *in vivo* TF binding based on TF's sequence preferences as well the preexisting chromatin landscape.The sequence and chromatin sub-networks interact in an additive model to predict genome-wide TF binding.
+We develop a bimodal neural network architecture to model induced *in vivo* TF binding based on TF's sequence preferences as well the preexisting chromatin landscape.The sequence and chromatin sub-networks interact in an additive model to predict genome-wide TF binding.

 ### Citation (Update with BioRxiv submission)